 2) When given a project deadline, you are most likely to

 Want even more help to pass?
-Watch our videos below to find out how to pass a Situational Judgement Test and Personality Questionnaire..
+Watch our video below to find out what is a Situational Judgement Test.

 How to pass P&G Peak Performance Test – Tip:

 The Interactive Reasoning Screen Test is made up of 3 Game-based Assessments.
 Find out more about Game-based Assessments.

 The first presents you with an on-screen keypad and requires you to fill in the numbers either side of mathematical operators to get a specified answer.
 Questions get harder as you go along, and you can only use each digit once per question.
 You need to answer as many questions as you can within the time limit.

 In the second P&G Game-based Assessment, you need to use an input sequence of 4 shapes to form a number key.
 For example, let’s you start with the following sequence: Circle, triangle, square, rectangle.
 The circle is 1, the triangle 2, the square 3, and the rectangle 4.
 You then need to use this key to figure out the 4-digit code for the output sequence.

 Sticking with this example, if the output key was rectangle, square, triangle, circle, the 4-digit code would be 4321.
 For harder questions, you may be asked to do this process in reverse (i.e. output to input).
 Again, try and answer as many questions as you can in the time limit.

 Lastly, in the third Assessment you’ll need to switch between a memory task and spatial task.
 You’ll be presented with dots on your screen.
 These dots light up to indicate a sequence that you will need to remember.
 However, they will only light up one-at-a-time.